sunyi1/Detect-different-images/readMe.txt

 conda install -c https://conda.binstar.org/menpo opencv3

-each time I run program, we need to use "source activate opencv" to set environment, before we run the command line.
+each time I run program, we need to make sure in cv2 environment, before we run the command line.

 For example:

-1. source activate opencv
+1. if "import cv2" works

 2. python proj3.py Data/02/06.jpg(which is the path of the test image)

-3. we can set our trainning set after the first for loop.
+3 . we can set our trainning set range after the first for loop.